finos/legend-sdlc/README.md

 ## Development setup

-This application uses Maven 3.6+ and JDK 11 to build.
+This application uses Maven 3.6+ and JDK 11 or 17 to build.
 Simply run `mvn install` to compile.

 ## Roadmap